nevermined-io/docs-legacy/docs/architecture/specs/id_management/README.md

   and never store PI.
 Ideally only ids and hashes
 * The decentralized ecosystem register assets and the conditions for who can interact and what is possible to do with these assets is kept on-chain
-* Public information about users like users public keys should be available User information should be resolvable via decentralized identifiers
+* Public information about users like users public keys should be available.
+  User information should be resolvable via decentralized identifiers